mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/README.md

 Yes, Of Course few that comes to my mind are
 - [ ] prompt template
 - [ ] NLP to parameter generation
-- [ ] Storing Predicted images, videos and audio to some persistent storage
+- [ ] Storing Predicted images, videos and audio to some persistent storage because replicate URL is only available for 24 hours

 ### Please provide a minimal SQL example that uses this ML engine (pointers to integration tests in the PR also valid)